-The development of our sales markets is one of the strongest drivers of opportunities and risks.
+The development of our sales markets is one of the strongest sources of opportunities and risks.
 More details on our assumptions regarding short-term growth rates for the global economy, regions and key customer industries, such as the chemicals, automotive and construction sectors, can be found under Economic environment.
-In accordance with this scenario, we are planning to achieve volumes growth in all segments excluding the effects of acquisitions and divestitures.

-In addition to this scenario, we also consider risks from deviations in assumptions.
-We continue to see a significant macroeconomic risk in an increased slowdown of the Chinese economy, which would have considerable impact on demand for intermediate goods for industrial production as well as investment goods.
+We also consider risks from deviations in assumptions.
+We continue to see a signiﬁcant macroeconomic risk in an increased slowdown of the Chinese economy, which would have considerable impact on demand for intermediate goods for industrial production as well as investment goods.
 This would have an effect on emerging markets that export raw materials as well as on advanced economies that specialize in technological goods.
 Risks to the global economy would also be posed by the possible escalation of geopolitical conﬂicts and an increased tendency toward protectionism.

-Should the macroeconomic environment develop more weakly than we predict, a further drop in the price of oil can be expected.
+Should the macroeconomic environment develop more weakly than we predict, we expect a lower oil price.
 In this case, we would also expect the euro to depreciate relative to the U.S. dollar as compared with our planning assumptions, as the eurozone’s economy shows a high level of dependency on exports and, in times of global economic weakness, the U.S. dollar is preferred by portfolio investors as a safe haven.

 Weather-related inﬂuences can result in positive or negative effects on our crop protection business.

-We generally anticipate stable margins in 2016.
+We anticipate generally stable margins for the BASF Group in 2017.
 For some products and value chains, it is possible that margin pressure could be increased by, for example, new capacities or increasing raw material costs.
 This would have a negative effect on our EBIT.

-The year’s average oil price for Brent crude was around $52 per barrel in 2015, substantially lower than in the previous year.
-For 2016, we anticipate an average oil price of $40 per barrel.
-We therefore expect the low price levels to continue for the raw materials and petrochemical basic products that are important to our business.
+The year’s average oil price for Brent crude was around $44 per barrel in 2016, compared with $52 in the previous year.
+For 2017, we anticipate an average oil price of $55 per barrel.
+We therefore expect a moderate increase in price levels for the raw materials and petrochemical basic products that are important to our business.
 Yet an oil price level below the expected average would pose risks for our oil and gas business, whose EBIT dips by approximately €20 million for every $1 decrease in the average annual barrel price of Brent crude.

 Regulation and political risks

-We view the worldwide support for the expansion of renewable energy and measures to increase energy efficiency as an opportunity for increased demand for our products.
-For example, we offer diverse solutions for wind turbines in addition to insulation foams for buildings.
-Our catalysts business beneﬁts from the tightening of automobile emissions regulations.
+We view the worldwide expansion of renewable energy and measures to increase energy efﬁciency as an opportunity for increased demand for our products.
+For example, we offer solutions for wind turbines in addition to insulation foams for buildings.
+Our catalyst business beneﬁts from the tightening of automobile emissions regulations.